Emission photon statistics in collectively interacting dipole atom arrays in the low-intensity limit: Results

 \subsection{Single mode excitation}

 In experiments, it is usually possible to detect/input light from only a single mode (a common example is a Gaussian light mode).
 But using the geometry of the atom ensemble, it can be made to excite eigenmodes with different decay rates.
 For example, when using Gaussian light to excite and detect light from a finite array of atoms, having the separation between the atoms to be less than half a wavelength will result in the superradiant modes being predominantly excited.
-The opposite is true for separations in the range of half to one wavelength where the subradiant modes are excited.
+The opposite is true for separations in the range of half to one wavelength where the subradiant modes are excited \cite{bloch}.

 Hence we first consider a situation where we are exciting and detecting the same mode of light, but each mode will be an eigenmode of the atomic ensemble.
-While most of the eigenmodes in atomic systems will be difficult to directly excite in experiments, we are studying this to isolate the effect of only the decay rate on the correlations in the emitted light.
-There are also certain systems, like Transmon waveguide QED, where exact eigenmodes can be directly driven without using light.
+While most of the eigenmodes of atomic systems in free space, especially the subradiant modees, will be difficult to directly excite in experiments, we are studying this to isolate the effect of only the decay rate on the correlations in the emitted light.
+There are also platforms such as Transmon Waveguide-QED, which offer a high degree of individual emitter control while still supporting strong collective effects, allowing direct access to specific eigenmodes.

-In the calculations, hypothetical lasers that can exactly address a particular single excitation eigenmode of the system are used.
+In the calculations, hypothetical lasers that can exactly address a particular single-excitation eigenmode of the system are used.
 The corresponding spatial profile and detuning of the eigenmode can be imprinted on the driving laser.
 After emitting a photon, the time the system takes to recover back to steady state is usually determined by the eigenmode's decay rate.

-On the other hand, the early-time photon correlation $g^{(2)}(0)$ does not trivially depend on this decay rate.
-Since $g^{(2)}(0)$ describes how likely it is to emit two photons together, the decay rates of the double excitation eigenmodes will also contribute.
-Therefore, we numerically and analytically study the dependence of the early-time second-order photon correlation on the decay rates of the single and double excitation eigenmodes.
+On the other hand, the zero-time-delay photon correlation $g^{(2)}(0)$ does not trivially depend on this decay rate.
+Since $g^{(2)}(0)$ describes how likely it is to emit two photons together, the decay rates of the double-excitation eigenmodes will also contribute.
+Therefore, we numerically and analytically study the dependence of the zero-time-delay second-order photon correlation on the decay rates of the single and double-excitation eigenmodes.